Brich dem Hungrigen dein Brot, BWV 39: Instrumentation and structure

 In his places of employment prior to his appointment in Leipzig in 1723, Bach used the recorder as an orchestral instrument many times in cantatas and concertos; at Leipzig his use of the recorder diminished and BWV 39 was the last cantata he composed that included the instrument.
-Ruëtz (1935) listed specific themes in movements of cantatas for which Bach had chosen the recorder: sleep, death, weeping, nature, sheep grazing, the singing of angels, and celestial light.
-Riemenschneider (1950) wrote of "Bach's sensitivity to particular instruments ... to realize the spiritual intent which was inherent in their characteristic qualities"; even when Bach had only limited instruments at his disposal, he chose with care.
-Echoing Terry (1932), Riemenschneider wrote that Bach "used the recorder for certain effects, where the text was especially intimate in the effacement of self and in the giving over to a higher power.
+Manfred Ruëtz listed specific themes in movements of cantatas for which Bach had chosen the recorder: sleep, death, weeping, nature, sheep grazing, the singing of angels, and celestial light.
+Albert Riemenschneider wrote of "Bach's sensitivity to particular instruments ... to realize the spiritual intent which was inherent in their characteristic qualities"; even when Bach had only limited instruments at his disposal, he chose with care.
+Echoing Terry, Riemenschneider wrote that Bach "used the recorder for certain effects, where the text was especially intimate in the effacement of self and in the giving over to a higher power.
 He also used it for expressing extremely tender moments, where thoughts of death and the life to come were in question."
 The themes of the movements scored for recorders in Brich dem Hungrigen dein Brot conform to Riemenschneider's description.

 The cantata BWV 39 is in two parts, conforming to the structure of the Meiningen series.
 The first part begins with a long choral movement for four-part chorus and full orchestra.
 It is followed by a recitative for bass and an aria for alto, with obbligato violin and oboe.
-The second part begins with the central movement based on the New Testament text, a solo for bass, as vox Christi, accompanied by an obbligato violoncello.
+The second part begins with the central movement based on the New Testament text, a solo for bass, as vox Christi, accompanied by an obbligato cello.
 It is followed by an aria for soprano with obbligato recorders in unison.
 The second recitative for alto and strings leads into the concluding four-part chorale in which the choir doubled by the full orchestra.
 The complex scoring of the monumental opening movement, employing full orchestra and chorus, contrasts with that of the succeeding non-choral movements, which are accompanied by smaller more intimate groups of instruments.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).
 The instruments are shown separately for woodwind and strings, while the continuo, playing throughout, is not shown.